openresty/lua-nginx-module/README.markdown

 The first optional argument, `timeout`, can be used to specify the maximal idle timeout for the current connection.
 If omitted, the default setting in the [lua_socket_keepalive_timeout](http://wiki.nginx.org/HttpLuaModule#lua_socket_keepalive_timeout) config directive will be used.

-The first optional argument, `size`, can be used to specify the maximal number of connections allowed in the connection pool for the current server (i.e., the current host-port pair or the unix domain socket file path).
+The second optional argument, `size`, can be used to specify the maximal number of connections allowed in the connection pool for the current server (i.e., the current host-port pair or the unix domain socket file path).
 Note that the size of the connection pool cannot be changed once the pool is created.
 When this argument is omitted, the default setting in the [lua_socket_pool_size](http://wiki.nginx.org/HttpLuaModule#lua_socket_pool_size) config directive will be used.

 When the connection pool is exceeding the size limit, the least recently used (idle) connection already in the pool will be closed automatically to make room for the current connection.